open-competency-library/software-development/languages/javascript/javascript2.md

 nav_order: 7
 level: 1
 badge: UpjeWGtrTNe2gf1MrHK5QA
+description: A developer who can code independently and build simple applications using JavaScript in the browser.
 ---
-# JavaScript Developer 2

-A developer who can code independently and build simple applications using JavaScript in the browser.

 ## Master the following skills: